-Problems with cataract surgery are not common.
-But some people have bleeding, infection or damage to the eye.
-If you notice your eye becoming red and painful, or fluid coming from the eye, or your sight getting worse, contact your eye specialist or go to an emergency department.
+Problems with cataract surgery are not common but some people have bleeding, infection or damage to the eye.
+If you notice your eye becoming red and painful, fluid coming from the eye, or your sight getting worse, contact your eye specialist or go to an emergency department.

 About cataract surgery

 Visit The Royal Australian and New Zealand College of Ophthalmologists website for more information about cataract surgery.